salesbinder/woo-salesbinder/readme.txt

 Screenshots are posted online [here](http://www.salesbinder.com/integrations/woocommerce/ "SalesBinder + WooCommerce screenshots")

 == Changelog ==

+= 1.2.2 =
+* Added built-in product duplicate checking to prevent possible duplications caused by overlapping syncing processes

+= 1.2.1 =
+* Bug fix: Backordered stock that was replenished would sometimes not be updated as back "in stock" in WooCommerce

+= 1.2.0 =
+* New: Allow/disallow backordering of products (found in Woo + SalesBinder settings tab)

+= 1.1.0 =
+* Updated plugin to utilize SalesBinder's API v2.0 (faster, smarter syncing of data)
+* Bug fix: Inventory item's primary photo will always be displayed first

+= 1.0.8 =
+* Bug fix: In certain scenarios only primary product image would sync into WooCommerce
+* Bug fix: Some WooCommerce sites experienced incorrect tax amounts syncing into SalesBinder from completed online orders

+= 1.0.7 =
+* WooCommerce 2.6.x compatibility improvements

+= 1.0.6 =
+* Minor improvements
+* New features & options coming soon

 = 1.0.5 =
 * New: Incremental Syncing allows for more frequent, more efficient data fetching of latest changed SalesBinder data (every 5 minutes)